What a strange thing!

 gives a fascinating insight into post-war Japan – not just cultural reconstruction.

-For insight into how the arts in Japan meld with attitudes, ancient and modern, Alex Kerr’s book titled 'Lost Japan'.
+For insight into how the arts in Japan meld with attitudes, ancient and modern, try Alex Kerr’s book titled 'Lost Japan'.

 Now revived, Kabuki is the most popular traditional Japanese drama, with actors often also appearing in TV plays or in movies.